 Mark Lindsay Art is a combination of art and education.
-Mark is an exhibiting artist who also provides training and services to other working artists.
+Mark is an exhibiting artist who also provides training, coaching, and technical information to other working artists.
 So, you'll find his art here and also the art of others.
-Our site is a dynamic collection of galleries, art blogs, artist services, and a store where you'll be able to buy prints.
+Our site is a dynamic collection of galleries, art blogs, and a store where you'll be able to buy prints.
 Want to know more?
 Browse through our various sections.
 And come back often—our site is always changing.

 Mark's Community Ed class, An Introduction to Handmade Art Books was recently completed at College of Marin.
-Classes on December 13, 2013.
 New courses will hopefully be offered in the near future.

 We'll post more information as soon as it becomes available.